RostyslavKhasanov/SimpleWebProject/README.md

 Running from IDE : File - Open - choose project and run.

-Running with maven from console:
-- apache-maven-3.6.0
+Running as a Packaged Application:
 - jdk1.8.0_171

-In console go to the directory of project and :
+In console go to the directory of project, then:
 ```
-mvn install
+java -jar target/test-0.0.1-SNAPSHOT.jar
 ```
 # curl for test (from postman):